NixOS/release-wiki/src/Final-Release.md

 - [Update README.md with new stable NixOS version information.](https://github.com/NixOS/nixpkgs/commit/40fd9ae3ac8048758abdcfc7d28a78b5f22fe97e) (for `master` then backport to the release branch)

+- Update [Upgrading NixOS](https://nixos.org/manual/nixos/stable/index.html#sec-upgrading) section of the manual to match new stable release version and backport this as well.
+This way the manual will already reflect the new version on release.

 - Ensure the following items are sufficiently tested:
   - Graphical NixOS installer images (Can be found on nixos hydra jobset)
   - Minimal NixOS installer images (Can be found on nixos hydra jobset)